 - Hammer (if using drywall anchors)

-Getting the Parts Ready
+3. Prepping the Parts

-You can also dry fit the pieces to see how they will go together before you start to drill.
+You can also dry-fit the pieces to see how they will go together before you start to drill.

 Most kits include a paper mounting template to assist with drilling the holes.
 Locate the template in your kit and cut it out if necessary.

-Placing the Template on the Wall
+4. Placing the Template on the Wall

 The next step after selecting a location is to tape the template to the wall.
-You should use masking or painters tape to attach the template so the paint won't be damaged.
+You should use masking or painter's tape to attach the template so the paint won't be damaged.

-Make Sure the Template is Level
+5. Make Sure the Template Is Level

-If you need to make any adjustments loosen the tape and re-level the template.
-This step is very important so you might want to double check your work.
+If you need to make any adjustments, loosen the tape and re-level the template.
+This step is very important, so you might want to double-check your work.

-Locate Any Studs in the Wall
+6. Locate Any Studs in the Wall

-Next use a stud finder to determine if you will be drilling into any studs.
+Next, use a stud finder to determine if you will be drilling into any studs.
 Slowly move the stud finder along the wall and mark any studs you encounter.

-If you don't have a stud finder you can gently tap on the wall to look for the studs.
+If you don't have a stud finder, you can gently tap on the wall to look for the studs.

-Drill the Pilot Holes
+7. Drill the Pilot Holes

 After making sure the template is located in the proper location you can begin drilling the pilot holes.